ihibbert/cm-resource-test/README.md

 Another potential drawback is the lack of in-depth, comparative analysis within the guide itself.
 While it points to many resources, it does not always offer context or reviews to help users evaluate the quality of services, such as which hospitals are best for certain treatments or which neighborhoods are most suitable for different lifestyles.
 The disclaimer at the end also makes clear that the guide does not endorse or guarantee any of the listed resources, placing the responsibility on users to verify details independently.
 This means expats must still exercise caution and conduct their own research before making important decisions based on the guide’s recommendations.

+### How to improve and update?

+My conclusion after thinking about a quick win to improve content and engagement with the website (with newbies and people who've been here forever): have a question of the week and post the results.
+The results would indirectly gradually build a FAQ section and Guide to Chiang Mai.

+#### Examples:

+Where is your favourite place to buy Thai street food?

+Where is your favourite romantic place in Chiang Mai and why?
+(Not sure all the answers will be suitable for the website)

+What is your favourite place to do a weekly food shop and why?

+Where is your favourite place to participate in sport?

+Where is your favourite hidden treasure in Chiang Mai and what makes it so special?

+Which websites do you use to keep informed about (2q: rental and for purchase) properties in Chiang Mai?

+What resources (2q: online and in person) do/did you use to learn the Thai language?

+What is your favourite Thai temple and why?

+What question would you like to see asked here?
+(Get them to do part of the work for us)

+To keep engagement up (people will only do stuff if there is something in it for them) a small prize from a sponsor (name and link prominent, maybe "Question of the week sponsored by XXX") (like bottle of wine, cinema tickets etc) to answer picked at random.
+Will need to provide email and be willing to pose for a photo collecting prize to be eligible, else can just provide anonymous information.

+Initially get the ball rolling via newsletter but it only links to website, so they must visit and hopefully build momentum...
+Need to generate a new Google form question each week and get information if sponsors would be willing or does the club fund the first couple of prizes to see if it is worthwhile?